apache/sedona/docs/setup/compile.md

 	```

 !!!tip
-	To get the Sedona Python-adapter jar with all GeoTools jars included, simply append `-Dgeotools` option.
+	To get the Sedona Spark Shaded jar with all GeoTools jars included, simply append `-Dgeotools` option.
 The command is like this:`mvn clean install -DskipTests -Dscala=2.12 -Dspark=3.0 -Dgeotools`

 ### Download staged jars